salsify/goldiloader/README.md

 ## Usage

 By default all associations will be automatically eager loaded when they are first accessed so hopefully most use cases should require no additional configuration.
+Note you're still free to explicitly eager load associations via `eager_load`, `includes`, or `preload`.

 ### Association Options